al3gzy/al3gzy/README.md

 # 👽 About Me

 I'm a Applied Mathematics - Data Science student pursuing a BSc at Faculty of Sciences, University of Novi Sad.
 Interested in the **computational physics**, with specific focus on: quantum dynamics, chaos theory, stochastic processes, functional analysis, machine learning and optimisation.

 Currently, I am combining PINNs, PINO and FNO into **HyPINO-F** model for magnetic field orientation in Bloch-Torrey equations.

+Starting MSc Mathematical Engineering - Advanced Quantum Engineering @ PoliMi in September 2025.

 ## 🚀 Check out my projects: